Harald VI

-Harald VI (born 7 April 2017) is a Swedish Gute ram who serves as the mascot for the Gotland Regiment and Gotland Battlegroup.
+Harald VI (born 7 April 2017) is a Swedish Gute ram who previously served as the mascot for the Gotland Regiment and Gotland Battlegroup.

-He is the sixth ram to hold the role, continuing a regimental tradition that began in 1979.
-Harald VI appears at regimental ceremonies and public events, where he serves as a symbol of Gotland's cultural heritage.
+He was the sixth ram to hold the role, continuing a regimental tradition that began in 1979.
+Harald VI would appear at regimental ceremonies and public events, where he served as a symbol of Gotland's cultural heritage.

 Life

 Harald VI was born on 7 April 2017 in Fardhem, Gotland County, to local sheep breeder Katarina Amér.
 He belongs to the Gute breed, a heritage landrace native to Gotland that descends from the island's ancient horned outfield sheep and is regarded as one of Sweden’s oldest domestic sheep varieties.

 As a lamb he was kept alongside his predecessor, Harald V, which accustomed him to human contact and ceremonial environments.
 Amér, who has long specialised in breeding Gute sheep, described Harald VI as being fostered "like an adjutant" by Harald V, and later as taking on a similar role with younger rams in her flock.